Oracle DBA Best Practices

 ORDER BY 2,1;

-22. Is ADVANCED REWRITE in use?
 SELECT owner, name FROM dba_rewrite_equivalences;

-23. Were system statistics collected?
-SELECT pname, pval1
+25. Were system statistics collected?

 FROM sys.aux_stats$;